-96. Doctors rate - General/family physicians
+116. Doctors rate - General/family physicians

-Source: Canadian Institute for Health Information (CIHI), Scott's Medical Database,

-December 31, 2008.
+Source : Scott's Medical Database, CIHI; January 1st, 2010 to December 31, 2010.
 Related data: Doctors

 Physician counts include all active physicians as of December 31 of the reference year.
 Physicians in clinical and non-clinical practice are included.
 Residents and unlicensed physicians who have requested that their information not be published are excluded.
 Generally, specialist physicians include certificants of the Royal College of Physicians and Surgeons of Canada (RCPSC) and/or the Collège des médecins du Québec (CMQ) with the exception of Saskatchewan, Newfoundland and Labrador, Nova Scotia, New Brunswick and Yukon, where specialists also include physicians who are licensed as specialists but who are not certified by the RCPSC or the CMQ (that is, non-certified specialists).
 For all other jurisdictions non-certified specialists are counted as general practitioners with the exception of the criteria just noted, all other physicians are counted as family practitioners, including certificants of the College of Family Physicians of Canada.
-For further information on physician count methodologies please see CIHI's reports on the "Supply, Distribution and Migration of Canadian Physicians" and "Certified and Non-Certified Specialists: Understanding the Numbers".
+For further information on physician count methodologies please see CIHI's reports on the "Supply, Distribution and Migration of Canadian Physicians" and "Certified and Non-Certified Specialists: Understanding the Numbers" (www.cihi.ca).